Clewiston Library alters hours, services - Lake Okeechobee News

-CLEWISTON — Out of an abundance of caution due to COVID-19. the Clewiston Library has modified library services and operating hours until further notice, effective March 19.
+CLEWISTON — Out of an abundance of caution due to COVID-19. the Clewiston Library has modified library services and operating hours until further notice.

 The Clewiston Library will be open to provide limited computer and internet access.
 Wi-Fi service. research assistance and the borrowing of materials.
 For the safety of the public and staff, we are encouraging social distancing (approximately 6 feet to 2 meters from others).
 Other services impacted: All activities, events and meetings will be canceled until further notice.
 Computers will be available to complete your Census form.
 Computer use will be limited to one hour per day due to limited workstations.
 The library will not accept donations of materials from the public until further notice.